Danieruone/Danieruone/README.md

 # Hi there 👋 I'm Daniel

-I’m currently working on becoming a great front end developer
+I’m a front end developer with knowledge in back end.
+I like to learn about new technologies and improve my skills every day.

 ### Tech Stack: